By Marika Sboros

 Click here to read: PHC lays low-fat diets to rest

-Diamond paid tribute to Hallberg for responding to “this twaddle” by stating the obvious: Carefully conducted research has shown that the Atkins diet has not been linked to these diseases.
+Diamond paid tribute to Hallberg for responding to “this twaddle” by stating the obvious.
+It is simply that “carefully conducted research has shown that the Atkins diet has not been linked to these diseases”.

 The coup de grâce for Diamond was criticism from a panel of Hallberg’s recent Virta study showing an improvement of all primary biomarkers of health for diabetics and pre-diabetics with a very low-carb diet compared to usual care.

 Hallberg showed that a personalised (vegetarian or omnivorous) low-carb diet could be of great value.
 Yet panelists “obsessed over the fact that subjects could choose their own treatment option, rather than the study being sterilized with a random design”, Diamond said.